 Providing a remarkable venue for study and a gateway to Europe, the Bader International Study Centre or "the Castle" as it is known by Queen's students, is a unique learning environment.
 Students from around the world have the opportunity to pursue studies in a truly European and international setting while earning credits toward their academic degree programs.
 Students may opt to spend their entire first year at the BISC as part of the innovative First-Year Program, or they may decide to spend one or more terms in the BISC Upper-Year Program.

-Students may participate in international programs operated by individual Queen's departments such as the Global Development Studies (DEVS) semester program at Fudan University in Shanghai, China, or enroll in individual Queen's courses offered abroad such as the DEVS Cuba course in Havana, Cuba; an Art History course in Venice, Italy; Classics archaeological digs in Italy or Jordan; or Biology field trips in China, Mexico, or Argentina.
+Students may participate in international programs operated by individual Queen's departments such as the Languages, Literatures and Cultures (LLCU) Semester in Shanghai program at Fudan University in China, or enroll in individual Queen's courses offered abroad such as the Global Development Studies course in Havana, Cuba; an Art History course in Venice, Italy; Classics archaeological digs in Italy or Jordan; or Biology field trips in China, Mexico, or Argentina.
 Departmental approval is needed in all cases.

 Students may take part in study-abroad programs operated by other universities, such as the Canadian Field Studies in Africa program operated by McGill University, the Trent-in-Ecuador or Trent-in-Ghana programs operated by Trent University, or the Dalhousie Cuba semester program.
 They may even spend a term at sea accumulating transfer credits with the Semester-at-Sea program sponsored by the University of Virginia.
 Information on various other programs, offered especially during the Spring/Summer terms, is available from the International Programs Office.
 If students are interested in pursuing studies at other academic institutions, they are able to do so with departmental approval.
 In this scenario, students will apply for an International Letter of Permission to register independently as a visiting student for a term or a year at a recognized university anywhere in the world.